segmentio/specs/Readme.md

 # Specs

 Specs is a high level dashboard for viewing your [ECS][ecs] clusters.
+For a more complete description, [see the blog post][blog].

 Specs can quickly show you:

   - the services a given cluster is running
   - the desired count of a given service